INDEX (click on topic):

 Taste exhibits almost complete adaptation to a stimulus - perception of a substance fades to almost nothing in seconds.
 Taste can be suppressed by local anaesthetics applied to the tongue.
 Amiloride, a blocker of epithelial Na channels, reduces salt taste in humans and adenosine monophosphate (AMP) may block the bitterness of several bitter tasting agents.
 Naturally occuring compounds include, gymnemic acid (a product of the Indian tree/shrub Gymnema sylvestre) decreases the sweet perception by competitive inhibition of the sweet receptor.
 Artichokes have the opposite effect, enhancing sweet taste (the active compounds in this case are chlorogenic acid and cynarin) by suppression of sour and bitter taste receptors.
 Miracle fruit turns sour tastes sweet.
 The active ingredient, "miraculin", binds to a site near the sweet receptor.
 When sour substances then are tasted, a conformational change in the taste cell membrane occurs in such a way as to bring the miraculin molecule into contact with the sweet receptor, activating it.

 Taste receptor cells do not have an axon.
 Information is relayed onto terminals of sensory fibres by transmitter.
-These fibres arise from the ganglion cells of the cranial nerves Vll (facial - a branch called the chorda tympani)) and lX (glossopharyngeal) (see Figure 3).The first recordings from sensory fibres showed an optimal response to one stimuli, but a smaller response to other taste stimuli.
+These fibres arise from the ganglion cells of the cranial nerves Vll (facial - a branch called the chorda tympani) and lX (glossopharyngeal) (see Figure 3).The first recordings from sensory fibres showed an optimal response to one stimuli, but a smaller response to other taste stimuli.

 There was been much evidence that taste is determined by the pattern of active (firing) fibres, i.e. by "across-fibre pattern" rather than "labelled-line".
 However, the molecular biologists have provided some fairly convincing evidence that taste operates by the "labelled-line" mechanism - knocking out specific taste receptor genes rendered mice completely insensitive to that taste modality - can't argue with that!
 But, the fact remains that many phenomena can only be explained by cross fibre patterns of activity.
 The pedulum swings between these two theories - the answer (?) - probably lies in-between!

 It has been found that some people have more than the normal number of taste papillae (and taste buds).
 They are distinguished by their increased density of fungiform papillae and their exterme sensitivity to the chemical n-propylthiouracil (PROP).
 Supertasters - 25% of the population (and more women than men) - tend not to like green vegetables and fatty foods.
+This has a genetic origin and the gene responsible is TAS2R38 - there are a number of DNA variations (called polymorphisms) of this gene.
+One variant (PAV) confers sensitivity to PROP and the other (AVI) confers insensitivity to PROP - heterozygotes, i.e. those who have one of each, have an intermediate sensitivity.
+The gene seems to be responsible for the number of fungiform papillae.
+Supertasters have many more fungiform papillae and therefore more taste buds.

 * at the tip of the tongue (from Yackinous & Guinard, Appetite (2000) 38, 201-209).